ThreatConnect-Inc/tcex/docs/_sources/resource.rst.txt

 Custom Metrics Resource
 -----------------------
-The TcEx Resource Module provides Access to the ``custommetric`` API endpoint to create configurations and add data.
+The TcEx Resource Module provides Access to the ``customMetric`` API endpoint to create configurations and add data.

 ..
 Important:: Available in 5.4+ version of the ThreatConnect API.